alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

 ## Different posts for different audiences

-Once I'd thought about my audience, the problem with my content model became clear.
+Once I had a proper description of my audience, the problem with my content model became clear.

-I'd been trying to write all my posts as if they were going to be read by both casual searchers and dedicated readers, even though that rarely happens in practice.
+I'd been writing all my posts as if they'd be read by both casual searchers and dedicated readers, even though that almost never happens.
+Most of my posts do well with one group, and get ignored by the other.
-This made the posts worse for both audiences.
+Trying to serve both groups is a fool's errand, and it makes the posts worse for everyone.

-For example, I'd be writing a practical how-to post for a specific problem, and I'd try to add some extra information or commentary that would be interesting to a dedicated reader.
+For example, when I writing practical how-tos about specific problems, I'd add some extra information or commentary.

----

-Casual searchers and dedicated readers want different styles of writing, and my mistake was trying to write all my posts as if they were going to be read by both groups.
-In practice, I know my posts are mostly read by one or the other -- articles with specific

-Casual searchers and dedicated readers are separate groups, and they each need a different style of writing.
-I already have a sense of what those differences are, but I wasn't putting them into practice.
-Too often I was trying to write for both audiences at once, and the result
+I was trying to add colour; to make the post more interesting to a dedicated reader.

-If I'm writing something that I expect to end up in Google search results, I approach it differently to a post I want to reach a broad audience.
+But this isn't helping anyone -- a casual searcher will skip that paragraph because it's not about their immediate problem, and a dedicated reader will skip the entire post because it's about a specific problem they don't have.
+They'll never see that extra info!

+I realised that the single "posts" collection was wrong -- I needed two different types of post, one for casual searchers and one for dedicated readers.
+This led me to create separate Article and TIL types in the content model:

 {%
   picture